Black Bean Meatless Chili

 Instructions

-• Next, defrost the frozen corn by placing in a colander and running warm water over it.
+• Defrost the frozen corn by placing it in a colander and running warm water over it.

 • Combine beans, corn, and salsa in a pot and cook over medium heat for 5 minutes to heat thoroughly.
 If you like it with a little more liquid, add veggie broth.
-I never add broth unless serving with cornbread.
+I never add broth unless served with my vegan cornbread recipe.
 That's because I like to crumble the cornbread and let it soak up the seasoned juices.

 • Top with cilantro and fresh lime juice.
 Serve warm and enjoy!